Duduxs/weather-app/README.md

   <p>This application was developed using React Native.</p>

-  <p>This project is based on an application for See weather updates.</p>
+  <p>This project is based on an application for see weather updates.</p>

 </h4>